poweredbyniks/revolut-coding/README.md

 # Revolut Live Coding Questions

+> [!IMPORTANT]
+> Thanks to ongoing feedback from candidates interviewing at Revolut, the material in this repository remains accurate and relevant for interview preparation as of **December 2025**.

 This repository contains Python-based solutions to three core coding problems commonly encountered in Revolut's interview process:

 - Load Balancer